 All these differences make them very distinct operations conceptually.
 Therefore, these two operations are not interchangeable or translatable.
 As we will see in the following sections, both operations are instrumental in both mathematics and physics.

 Cross product and physics: Best Friends Forever

-The first field in which the cross product properties are widely used is electromagnetism.
+Electromagnetism is the first field we will discuss in which the cross product properties are widely used.
 In nature, electric and magnetic fields are generally perpendicular to each other, which ties perfectly into the way the cross product of two vectors is expressed.
 Things like calculating the magnetic forces on a current-carrying wire or computations for the magnetic moment of a system all require the use of the cross product operation.
 Another example that cannot go unmentioned is the so-called Hall effect, very important in solid state physics.

 Right-hand rule in physics: why is it so useful?

-Vectors are ubiquitous in physics, from velocity to weight or even area everything seems to have a vectors associated with it.
-And that is the reason why the vector cross product is very important in this world of physics.
+Vectors are ubiquitous in physics, from velocity to weight or even area everything seems to have a vector associated with it.
+And that is the reason why the vector cross product is very important in the physical world.

 There are two versions of the right-hand rule in physics: one with the fingers extended and the hand still, and the other involving going from an open hand to a closed fist.